Survey of impact of COVID on family courts

 The second phase of the litigants in person in Northern Ireland project is about legal participation, which is an essential element of the right to a fair trial.
 Litigants should be able to participate effectively in their proceedings so they can influence the proceedings, and so allow the court to reach a just decision.
 The court has to rely on the LIP to be able to present his or her case effectively, i.e. participate effectively in the proceedings.

-The findings from the first phase of the study [Link to Findings so far page] show that there are multiple barriers faced by LIPs which interfere with LIPs’ opportunity to participate effectively in their proceedings.
+The findings from the first phase of the study show that there are multiple barriers faced by LIPs which interfere with their opportunity to participate effectively in their proceedings.
 We categorised the barriers as:

 - Intellectual - not understanding the process